hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="googleclouddeleterole"></a>
 # **GoogleCloudDeleteRole**
-> void GoogleCloudDeleteRole (string name, string gcpMountPath = null)
+> void GoogleCloudDeleteRole (string name, string gcpMountPath = "gcp", TimeSpan? wrapTTL = null)

 Create a GCP role with associated policies and required attributes.